 - Emotional distress, which is usually recoverable in catastrophic car accidents that greatly impact the injured person’s psychological and emotional health, including but not limited to developed anxiety, depression, sleep problems, fear, and others.

 - Loss of consortium.
 If your relationship with the spouse has been negatively affected by the car accident and its consequences, your Los Angeles car accident lawyer may be able to help recover damages for loss of companionship or the inability to maintain a sexual relationship, among other things.

 Do you want to estimate the value of your personal injury claim in California?
-Contact our attorneys at the Compass Law Group, PC today.
+Contact our attorneys at the Compass Law Group, LLP today.
 We offer a free consultation.